 The altar, the credence (opposite the sacristy door), the lintel of the front door - representing some scenes from rural life - are also the work of Jean Willame, as well as the baptismal font that stands out in its simplicity.

-The stained glass windows are the work of Jean Londot: a small one above the entrance door of the tower, 3 large ones in the choir and a small one above the baptismal font (in the absidiole of the left side nave).
+The stained glass windows are the work of Louis-Marie Londot: a small one above the entrance door of the tower, 3 large ones in the choir and a small one above the baptismal font (in the absidiole of the left side nave).
 In fine weather, the lateral stained glass windows of the choir project a wonderful palette of colors on the opposite wall, like a kaleidoscope, in the morning through the right stained glass window, and at the end of the day through the left stained glass window.

 Admirable of life with its old slabs with patinas reflecting the weight of the years.
 Although black, it makes a particularly bright reflection.